ben023/LifeLang/README.md

 Define x [Jump, Jump, Jump, Rest, Eat] (0,10,10,Down) Run x\
 This will output a Success with a final position

+Define x [Jump, Jump, Jump] (0,1,1,Down)
+Run x
+This will output a Success but will end with a final position of Dead because the player jumped when the stamina was too low

 Poor commands:\
 Define x Jump\